-In 2011,nearly 490,000 Minnesotans — 9.1 percent of the population — lacked health insurance, even though 60 percent of those were potentially eligible for state public programs.
+In 2013,nearly 445,000 Minnesotans lacked health insurance, even though 60 percent of those were potentially eligible for state public programs.
 At present in the United States, health insurance is the best way to ensure access to health care, and lack of insurance is a proven barrier to care.

 Lack of preventive health care and lack of treatment for medical conditions can lead to more serious illnesses and health problems, resulting in preventable hospitalizations and deaths.
 Moreover, lack of health care insurance coverage is associated with family economics tress and medical debt and poorer self-reported health status, which in turn influence employment.

-This focus area was launched in 2012 with an initial emphasis on basic needs.
-In 2013, based on continued research and refinement, the Access to Coverage initiative sharpened its focus to increasing health care coverage for low-income Minnesotans throughout the state who are eligible for state public programs but are not currently enrolled.
+The Access to Coverage initiative aims to increase health care coverage for low-income Minnesotans throughout the state who are eligible for state public programs but are not currently enrolled.
 It also supports community organizations working together to create a statewide network that serves uninsured Minnesotans, conducting outreach, support, referral, application assistance and guidance services.
 In addition, the initiative helps these organizations to learn more about and prepare for health care reform.

 To view all resources click here